HSRLCLab/SmartFactory-Sortic/README.md

 These modules provides only the basic functions and can (and need to) be customized.

-The SmartFactroy-Project provides an interface for a  smart vehicle, a smart box and communication via MQTT.
+The SmartFactroy-Project provides an interface for a  SmartVehicle, a SmartBox and communication via MQTT.

 - Vehicle - [SmartFactory_Vehicle-Basis](https://github.com/LMazzole/SmartFactory_Vehicle-Basis)
 - Communication - [SmartFactory_MQTTCommunication](https://github.com/LMazzole/SmartFactory_MQTTCommunication)